LogtalkDotOrg/logtalk3/tests/prolog/NOTES.md

 This directory contains a set of unit tests for Prolog official and de facto standard features.
 Most of these unit tests are taken from the official ISO Prolog standard (updated up to the ISO/IEC 13211-1:1995/Cor.2:2012(en) standard).
-Several tests originate from SICS and are used here with permission.
+Several tests originate from SICS and ECLiPSe and are used here with permission.

 Writing these tests was made easier by rewriting and, whenever necessary, updating, the tests found on the Prolog ISO conformance testing framework